jamii/jamii.github.com/journal.md

 That cut about 50% off the runtime.
 To get the rest I'm probably going to have to rethink how I store relations.
 Which was going to be coming down the line when I worked on incremental maintenance anyway.

 I'm still probably another day or two away from finishing the draft.
 Should be up by the end of August at least.

+Oh, also it turned out that the dead time is specific to firefox - in chrome that 10-20ms delay doesn't happen.